DS3a/vrx_autonav/README.md

 This package takes care of the control of the robot. and ensures that it moves with the required velocity with the help of pid controllers whose setpoints get damped to prevent overshooting and to compensate for the lack of friction in a less viscous medium such as water.
 This package was written in rust as it made it easier to write multithreaded code.

 ### vrx_mb
 The movebase package with parameters optimized for wamv.
 It doesn't require a static map and is capable of navigating dynamic environments such as seas and rivers.
+It takes the tf between `odom` and `wamv/base_link` which is published by the ekf node and the `PointCloud2` data from the velodyne lidar to make navigation decisions.

 ### vrx_sensor_fusion
 This establishes the `odometry` topic which is used in the control loops and also publishes the tf between the `odom` frame and the `wamv/base_link` frame which is used by movebase

 ### lawnmover_trajectory
 Contains a python script which publishes movebase goals in a loop to make sure the robot moves in a lawnmover-esque scanning pattern.

 ## OUTPUT
 The obstacle avoidance with the help of movebase can be found here: https://drive.google.com/file/d/1xADmPRtv4KyFTQObUaaijxLsCfZgC9Zx/view?usp=sharing